Skip to content

 • TAURI_SIGNING_PRIVATE_KEY with the content of myapp.key.

-• TAURI_SIGNING_KEY_PASSWORD with the password you set.
+• TAURI_SIGNING_PRIVATE_KEY_PASSWORD with the password you set.

 And the contents of myapp.key.pub must be added to your tauri.conf.json: